Pandemic baking: Causes

 The interest in bread making was associated with newly-homebound workers developing hobbies they hadn't previously had the time at home to pursue, such as bread baking.
 It also was associated with retail bakery closings due to the pandemic, which meant those bakeries' customers couldn't access the baked goods they previously had regularly consumed.
 Some areas also experienced panic buying of bread.
 In much of the world breadbaking became symbolic of resilience in the response to the lockdowns.

 According to Emily St. James, "bread baking is a thing we do in a crisis".
 Before the pandemic, US company King Arthur Baking was in the process of rebranding; the company's rebranding studies had found that many of their customers engaged in stress baking: baking at home to bring joy to themselves and others during stressful times.

-Similar to the COVID-19 pandemic, the Spanish flu pandemic of 1918-1919 also was a time with food shortages.
-A lot of people took the time during both COVID-19 and the Spanish flu to learn how to bake bread.
-During both pandemics the death rate was very high and people were ordered to stay home.
-An estimated 0.47% out of 1000 people died in both pandemics, and it was stated that in every family there would be at least one person they know would die.
-Developing the hobby of cooking and baking eased the mind of people that if there were a shortage, they would be able to provide for themselves.
-If retail stores ran out of bread they would get the ingredients and make it at home.
-Even when shortages of flour came up, social media allowed people to connect and share where things like flour and yeast could be found.
+Similar to the COVID-19 pandemic, the Spanish flu pandemic of 1918-1919 also was a time with food shortages, and home bread baking surged.
+Developing expertise in cooking and baking addressed fears that if there were a shortage, people would be able to provide for themselves.

 Baking together over video calls or in virtual classes became a popular way for people to connect, whether with family and friends or to build new relationships during times of social isolation.
-Many also found joy and a sense of community by viewing others' finished bakes on social media..
+Many also found a sense of community by viewing others' finished bakes on social media..

 Some bakers recreated nostalgic favorites from the past; in India school cake experienced a resurgence in popularity.
 Juliana Young, writing in Digest: A Journal of Foodways and Culture, agreed that nostalgia, and a desire for tradition during a time when many traditions were unavailable, contributed to the impulse to bake.
-The BBC argued that cooking and baking, even for oneself, can invoke feelings of shared experience and social interaction because food is often shared.
+The BBC argued that cooking and baking, even for oneself, invoked feelings of shared experience and social interaction because food is often shared.
 Baking, and kneading in particular, has long been noted as a calming and meditative activity.